HungryHowies/Bookstack-with-Zitadel-Setup/README.md

 Installing bookstack with Let's encrypt and connecting it to Zitadel for SSO using SAML application.

 Prerequisite
-  RIPTION="Ubuntu 22.04.3 LTS"
+  * Ubuntu 22.04.3 LTS
-  Completed all updates && upgrades
+  * Completed all updates && upgrades
-  Set time zone
+  * Set time zone
-  Apache install
+  * Apache install
-  Let's Encrypt
+  * Let's Encrypt
+  * Zitadel instance

 ## Bookstack install